PortiESP/graph-manager/README.md

 - Add a new key in the tools callbacks file in the `graph-manager/utils/tools/{your-tool}.js` file.
 The key should be uno of the callbacks supported that can be seen in the `canvas/utils/globals.js` file.
 The value should be the callback function.

+Additionally, you can use the `setup` and `clean` callbacks to execute code when the tool is activated and deactivated respectively.

 ### Assign a keybinding to a tool

 The app has some predefined keybindings that will be evaluated before the custom keybindings defined for a tool.
 The default keybindings are located in the file `canvas/utils/kbd_shortcuts.js`.
 To add a new keybinding for a tool, add it inside the callback function `keyDownCallback` in the `graph-manager/utils/tools/{your-tool}.js` file